 Just looking ‘locally’, cavitations can cause the jaw bone to rot away.
 This lessening of the jaw bone is closely related to advanced gum disease, tooth loss, tooth decay, and chronic sinus issues, just to name a few.

-When we look broader into the impact of jaw infections throughout the whole body, the result of cavitations is similar to what can happen with root canals where the dead tooth becomes an ‘enemy inside the gates’ of our bodies that can dump toxins into the bloodstream.
+When we look broader at the impact of jaw infections throughout the whole body, the result of cavitations is similar to what can happen with root canals, where the dead tooth becomes an ‘enemy inside the gates’ of our bodies that can dump toxins into the bloodstream.

 We believe that in the coming years, more and more of us will awaken to realize the profound impact that these small, chronic infections play in taxing our immune system and wearing down our adrenal function as the body continuously has to mount an immune response to the pathogenic microbes these diseased tissues harbor.
-(What we mean by small infections is they aren’t going to kill us tomorrow, but have a chronic draining impact over time.)
+(What we mean by ‘small infections’ is they aren’t going to kill us tomorrow, but they have a chronic draining impact over time.)

 Chronic infections like cavitations are a major contributor to chronic systemic inflammation in our global culture.
 As we’ve discussed in other articles, chronic inflammation is never a healthy situation.
 In fact, in Traditional Chinese Medicine, the only cause of disease is stagnation.
 Inflammation is the western medical way to say ‘stagnation’.